Skip to main content

 What are the most serious risks of sildenafil (Viagra) for dogs?

 The most serious side effect associated with sildenafil in dogs is low blood pressure.
 This is rare, but it can happen.
-Therefore, sildenafil should not be given to dogs that also take medication for high blood pressure, including nitrate medications.
+So, sildenafil should not be given to dogs that also take medication for high blood pressure, including nitrate medications.

 • Heart disease